GizmoBricks/storing_data_on_spike_3/README.md

 # About
 This project provides a solution to store and manage large data files for use with the Spike Prime Hub via its official app.
-It has been tested with the SPIKE 3 firmware and app.
+It has been tested with the Spike 3 firmware and app.

 > [!NOTE]
 > Limitations:
 >
-> The data file size limit is approximately `120 kb`.
-It is ~120 000 characters per file (~1 500 lines with 80 characters in each line).
-Less characters in line - more lines.
+> The data file size limit is approximately `120 kb`, equivalent to ~120 000 characters per file (~1 500 lines with 80 characters per line).
+Fewer characters per line allows for more lines.

 > [!IMPORTANT]
 >